 Implement Multi-Factor Authentication

-Anyone gaining access to sensitive data is required to authenticate themselves using more than just a password thanks to multi-factor authentication (MFA).
-Even in the case that a password is hacked, this additional security measure aids in preventing unwanted access.
+Anyone accessing sensitive data must authenticate themselves using more than just a password, thanks to multi-factor authentication (MFA).
+Even if a password is hacked, this additional security measure prevents unwanted access.

 Unlike two-factor authentication (2FA), which typically uses only two verification forms (such as a password and a text message code), MFA can involve multiple verification methods, including biometrics, physical keys, or app-based authentications.
 The flexibility of MFA allows for a more robust defense against modern threats, as it provides more layers that hackers would need to bypass, making it significantly harder for them to gain unauthorized access.